 Pristine samples of BN grade A, HP, M, and M26 are investigated.
-Grade A is composed primarily of BN with a boric acid binder.
-Grade HP is composed primarily of BN with a 4.5% calcium borate binder.
-Grade M is composed of 40% BN and 60% by weight amorphous silicon dioxide.
-Grade M26 is composed of 60% BN and 40% by weight amorphous silicon dioxide.
-The manufacturers specified chemical composition for grade M26 is listed in Table 4, the manufacturers specified chemical composition for grades A and HP are not publicly available.
+Grade A is composed primarily of BN with a boric acid binder [33].
+Grade HP is composed primarily of BN with a 4.5% calcium borate binder [34].
+Grade M is composed of 40% BN and 60% by weight amorphous silicon dioxide [35].
+Grade M26 is composed of 60% BN and 40% by weight amorphous silicon dioxide [35].
+The manufacturer's specified chemical composition for grade M26 is listed in Table 4.3, the manufacturer's specified chemical composition for grades A and HP are not publicly available.
 The test surface of each pristine sample is faced off with a carbide mill tool.
+The pristine specimens of grades A and HP are discs 12 mm in diameter and 3 mm high.
+The pristine grades M and M26 specimens are blocks 12 mm square and 3 mm high.

 Two worn HET channels are investigated.
 The channels are from different research-grade HETs.
 These HETs have each been operated at multiple voltage and power levels.
 However, we are still able to categorize the power level and voltage range of each thruster.
-The first worn channel is grade M26 BN and was used in a high-power (>1 kW) HET for approximately 2000 hours over voltages ranging from 200-600 V. Analyses on both the inner and outer wall of this channel are performed at multiple axial locations.
+The first worn channel is grade M26 BN and was used in a high-power

+(>1 kW) HET for approximately 2000 hours over voltages ranging from 200-600 V. Analyses on both the inner and outer wall of this channel are performed at multiple axial locations.
 The second worn channel is grade HP BN and was used in a low-power (< 1 kW) HET for approximately 600 hours over voltages ranging from 200-600 V. Only the outer wall of this channel is analyzed at multiple axial locations.
 Both channels show visible signs of erosion (chamfering, grooves, striations), but neither is considered to be at end-of-life because sufficient erosion has not yet occurred to expose the magnetic pole pieces of the HET.
 Both channels have regions that were covered ("shadow shielded") and therefore not exposed to plasma.
 These covered regions received the same fabrication and machining processes as those exposed to the plasma.